eecs-449-martians/ProfessorMarvin/pdf/README.md

 ## Running the flask server

-To run the flask server, start by installing all dependencies found in `readme.md`.
+To run the flask server, start by installing all dependencies found in `requirements.txt`.

+*Important:* then go to `run_pdf_server`, and change the value assigned to `PATH_TO_FRONTEND` to the absolute path to the main directory of the MarvinFrontend server this project is being used with.

 Then, navigate to this directory:
 ```